dolthub/docs/content/introduction/installation/docker.md

 ### Let's look at an example

 Here is how I set up my directories to be mounted.
-I have three directory to mount in directory called `shared`,
+I have three directories to mount in a directory called `shared`,
-- `databases` is empty and for storing my data,
+- `databases` is empty and is used for storing my data,
-- `dolt` has single `.json` file and for dolt configuration
+- `dolt` has a single `.json` file that stores my dolt configuration
-- `server` has a single `.yaml` file and for server configuration
+- `server` has a single `.yaml` file that stores my server configuration

 ```bash
 shared > ls